qjack001/Spotted/blog/_posts/2018-08-09-Moroccan-cactus-garden.md

 ## Winning shots

+Here’s what I’d consider my best photos from the trip.
 The colors and textures were very aesthetically pleasing.

 ![](/images/glowingsucc.JPG)
 ![](/images/backgroundcactus2.JPG)